 After high school, Jeff attended Earlham College, a small Quaker college in Richmond, Indiana.
 While in college, he majored in English Literature and minored in Spanish.
 During those years, he was fortunate to have the opportunity to live in Mexico on two separate occasions.
 He also played lacrosse on the college’s lacrosse club.
 He graduated in 1990.

 Following graduation from college, Jeff moved to Chicago where his father had grown up and his grandparents still lived.
 After working in a restaurant for a year, Jeff answered an ad for Spanish-speaking assistants at Near North Montessori School.
 He was eventually hired as the classroom assistant in an Upper Elementary classroom.
 During that first year, he fell in love with teaching and decided to take Montessori training.
 The rest is history.

 Jeff taught at Near North Montessori from 1991-2018, serving as elementary chair in his last two years there.
 Throughout his tenure, Jeff has served on many school committees.
-Jeff’s wife Jennifer is a toddler teacher at NNM and his son Zachary will be beginning his 6th grade year at NNM in Fall 2018.
+Jeff’s wife Jennifer is a toddler teacher at NNM and his son Zachary is a student there.
 Jeff has a multitude of interests outside of the classroom and, among others, enjoys cooking, playing the banjo, reading, traveling whenever possible, and trying to keep up with his son.

 Jeff joined the WSMS community in Fall 2018 and is enjoying the opportunities and challenges of growing the upper elementary program.